 The kids are great at naturally incorporating Owen into their play.
 If they’re playing tag, Owen is another “It” and if he touches you you’re out.

-If they’re playing a running game, they try to get Owen to chase them.
+They try to get Owen to chase them if they’re playing a running game.
 He enjoys bouncing on his knees after his siblings!

 They play on the iPad with Owen and snuggle with him on the couch.

 Owen is Owen – he is different but no less important.
 Whenever possible, we look for ways to include him.

 Owen teaches me to be aware of ways I can change to make life more accessible for someone else.